Is Yuca Healthy? A nutrition breakdown of yuca.

 Potential Health Drawbacks of Yuca

 Yuca is primarily a source of carbs.
-Therefore, if you have insulin resistance or diabetes, it’s worth pairing it with a source of protein.
-This can reduce the chances of it spiking your blood sugars.
+Therefore, if you have insulin resistance or diabetes, it’s worth pairing it with a source of protein and more fiber to prevent blood sugar spikes.

 Furthermore, yuca and a few other plant foods contain a chemical called linamarin that gets converted to cyanide in the body.
-It’s considered to be toxic if eaten raw or in excess, but the risk is mitigated by proper preparation of yuca.
+It’s considered to be toxic if eaten raw or in excess, but there’s nothing to worry about if you’re preparing it properly.

 Yuca should be soaked, dried in the sun, boiled, fermented, or grated with roasting before consumption to release the harmful chemicals, per a study in The Lancet